m-labs/artiq/doc/manual/management_system.rst

 Master
 ^^^^^^

 The :ref:`ARTIQ master <frontend-artiq-master>` is responsible for managing the parameter and device databases, the experiment repository, scheduling and running experiments, archiving results, and distributing real-time results.
 It is a headless component, and one or several clients (command-line or GUI) use the network to interact with it.
-It also uses the network to interact with any relevant controller managers.

-It should not be confused with the 'master' device in a DRTIO system, which is simply a designation for the particular core device acting as central node in a distributed configuration of ARTIQ.
+It should not be confused with the 'master' device in a DRTIO system, which is only a designation for the particular core device acting as central node in a distributed configuration of ARTIQ.
 The two concepts are otherwise unrelated.

 Command-line client
 ^^^^^^^^^^^^^^^^^^^